 This post is about the best oil pastels for beginners.
 Oil pastels are such a fun medium that I have loved since childhood.

-If you’re a beginner artist, you may be wondering if oil pastels are good for beginners, and the answer is yes!
+If you’re a beginner artist, you may wonder if oil pastels are good for beginners, and the answer is yes!

 In this list, I cover all the best oil pastels for absolute beginners.
 Whether you are a new artist, dabbling in a new medium, an art student, or just curious about oil pastels, this list is for you!